diego51alejo/diego51alejo/README.md

 <h2> About me...</h2>

 <p align="left">I'm a data scientist who loves the data and never stops learning.
-I know statistics and other math tools.
 I have experience with Tableau, Scikict Learn, Python (NumPy, pandas, matplotlib, and seaborn), and PostgreSQL.

 I'm a person competitive, passionate and I can perfectly work in a team.</p>